quicwg/base-drafts/draft-ietf-quic-recovery.md

   reaches this threshold - that is, persistent congestion is established - the sender responds by collapsing its congestion window to kMinimumWindow, similar to a Retransmission Timeout (RTO) in TCP {{RFC5681}}.
-The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is equivalent to having two TLPs followed by an RTO in TCP.
+The RECOMMENDED value for kPersistentCongestionThreshold is 2, which is equivalent to having two TLPs before an RTO in TCP.

 ### Variables of interest {#vars-of-interest}